-If you have a balance owing for 2012, we charge compound daily interest starting May 1, 2013, on any unpaid amounts owing for 2012.
+If you have a balance owing for 2016, we charge compound daily interest starting May 1, 2017, on any unpaid amounts owing for 2016.
 This includes any balance owing if we reassess your return.
 In addition, we will charge you interest on the penalties starting the day after your return is due.
 The rate of interest we charge can change every three months.
 See Prescribed interest rates.

 If you have amounts owing from previous years, we will continue to charge compound daily interest on those amounts.
 Payments you make are first applied to amounts owing from previous years.

-If we charged a late-filing penalty on your return for 2009, 2010, or 2011 your late-filing penalty for 2012 may be 10% of your 2012 balance owing, plus 2% of your 2012 balance owing for each full month that your return is late, to a maximum of 20 months.
+If we charged a late-filing penalty on your return for 2013, 2014, or 2015 your late-filing penalty for 2016 may be 10% of your 2016 balance owing, plus 2% of your 2016 balance owing for each full month your return is late, to a maximum of 20 months.

-The federal and provincial/territorial penalties are each 10% of the amount that you failed to report on your return for 2012.
 However, if you voluntarily tell us about an amount you failed to report, we may waive these penalties.
 For more information, see Voluntary Disclosures Program.

 For residents of Quebec, only the federal penalty will be applied as the provincial tax is assessed by Revenu Québec.

 For non-residents and deemed residents of Canada, the provincial/territorial penalty will be applied only if provincial/territorial tax is payable.

 You may have to pay a penalty if you, knowingly or under circumstances amounting to gross negligence, have made a false statement or omission on your 2016 return.

 The penalty is equal to the greater of: